MilaNLProc/honest/README.rst

 ...

 Large language models (LLMs) have revolutionized the field of NLP.
 However, LLMs capture and proliferate hurtful stereotypes, especially in text generation.
 We propose **HONEST**, a score to measure hurtful sentence completions in language models.
-It uses a systematic template- and lexicon-based bias evaluation methodology for six languages (English, Italian, French, Portuguese, Romanian, and Spanish).
+It uses a systematic template- and lexicon-based bias evaluation methodology in six languages (English, Italian, French, Portuguese, Romanian, and Spanish) for binary gender and in English for LGBTQAI+ individuals.

+...

 See the papers for additional details:

 Nozza D., Bianchi F., and Hovy D. "HONEST: Measuring hurtful sentence completion in language models."
 The 2021 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies.
 Association for Computational Linguistics, 2021. https://aclanthology.org/2021.naacl-main.191

+Nozza D., Bianchi F., Lauscher L., and Hovy D. "Measuring Harmful Sentence Completion in Language Models for LGBTQIA+ Individuals."
+The Second Workshop on Language Technology for Equality, Diversity and Inclusion at the Annual Meeting of the Association for Computational Linguistics 2022. https://milanlproc.github.io/publication/2022-honest-hurtful-language-model-lgbtqia+/

 Tutorials